What You Need to Know About Collapsing Tracheas in Dogs

 The trachea is a fairly rigid tube (also known as the windpipe) that stretches from a dog’s neck to his chest and brings air into the lungs.

 The structure is made up of cartilage rings, which can become weak and misshapen over time, causing varying degrees of windpipe obstruction.
 This hereditary canine condition is referred to as tracheal collapse, and it most commonly affects toy breeds, such as Poodles, Yorkshire Terriers and Pomeranians.

 Here’s a look at how the condition is diagnosed — and what veterinarians will do to treat it.

-Although the condition is hereditary, many dogs do not show signs of tracheal collapse until middle age.
+What Are the Symptoms of Tracheal Collapse?Although the condition is hereditary, many dogs do not show signs of tracheal collapse until middle age.